cms-opendata-analyses/NanoAODRun1Examples/README.md

 $ start_vnc # only if not done already in this session
 $ cd dimuon_2011/
 $ root -l Dimuon2011_eospublic.C

 Processing Dimuon2011_eospublic.C...
 high pt dimuon
+all MuOnia
+Quarkonium/Low pT dimuon only
+Quarkonium and Upsilon
+Quarkonium and B0
+Quarkonium and Jpsi
+Quarkonium and Jpsi/psiprime
 ```

 You will see a plot similar to Figure 11 in [this Conference Report](https://inspirehep.net/literature/1292243)